DavideBrex/SpikeFlow/README.md

     build: GRCh38
 ```

-> **_⚠️ NOTE:_**  For the endogenous genome, please also add the path to blacklisted regions, that you can easily download from [here](endogehttps://github.com/Boyle-Lab/Blacklist/tree/master/listsnous)
+> **_⚠️ NOTE:_**  For the endogenous genome,  it's important to also include the path to blacklisted regions.
+These regions, often associated with sequencing artifacts or other anomalies, can be downloaded from the Boyle Lab's Blacklist repository on GitHub.
+You can access these blacklisted region files [here](endogehttps://github.com/Boyle-Lab/Blacklist/tree/master/listsnous)

-##### Normalization type
+### *Normalization*

 In this field you can choose the type of normalization to perform on the samples.
 The available options are:

 - **RAW**: This is a RPM normalization, i.e. it normalizes the read counts to the total number of reads in a sample, measured per million reads.
-This method is straightforward but does not account for spike-in controls.
+This method is straightforward but does not account for spike-in.

-- **Orlando**: Standard Spike-in normalization as described in Orlando et al 2014.
-It does not incorporate input data in the normalization process,
+- **Orlando**: Standard Spike-in normalization as described in [Orlando et al 2014](https://pubmed.ncbi.nlm.nih.gov/25437568/).
+It does not incorporate input data in the normalization process.

-- **RX-Input**: RX-Input is a modified version of the Orlando normalization that accounts for the total number of reads mapped to the spike-in in both the ChIP and input samples.
+- **RX-Input** (default): RX-Input is a modified version of the Orlando normalization that accounts for the total number of reads mapped to the spike-in in both the ChIP and input samples.
 This approach allows for more accurate normalization by accounting for variations in both immunoprecipitation efficiency and background noise (as represented by the input).

 ```yaml